Lab 10: Word Clouds¶

 Change the declaration of

-).- Don't forget to include the appropriate types inside the angle brackets!
+WordCloudto implement two interfaces: it must be comparable with otherWordCloudobjects (Comparable<WordCloud>), and it must be iterable over the words that it contains (Iterable<String>).- Don't forget to include the appropriate types inside the angle brackets!
 Otherwise, you will implement the "generic" version of each interface, which uses

-as the default type.
+Objectas the default type.

 - Don't forget to include the appropriate types inside the angle brackets!
 Otherwise, you will implement the "generic" version of each interface, which uses